kostas214/LunarCore-on-Android/README.md

 1. Me
 2. Gorujo for small contributions
 3. The Lunar Core team [Their github page](https://github.com/Melledy/LunarCore)
-4. Xuoos for providing the modified client of the game [Their github page](https://github.com/Xuoos/StarRailProxy)
-5. Termux for making the application used in this tutorial [Their github page](https://github.com/termux/termux-app)
+4. Termux for making the application used in this tutorial [Their github page](https://github.com/termux/termux-app)